minprog/app-studio/info/10 Syllabus.md

 ## Schedule

-These are the main activities during the course.
-There will, however, be some overlap between activities.
+These are the main activities during the course:

-* Weeks 1-3: getting started with object-oriented and user-centered design concepts.

-* Weeks 4-7: creating a fully fledged mobile application and re-focusing on code quality.
+* Week 1: interaction design

+* Week 2: design principles

+* Week 3: prototyping interactions

+* Week 4: technical design

+* Week 5: gameplay

+* Week 6: hiscores

+* Week 7: refactoring

 ## Grades

 This section is not final yet, but participation and practice assignments, and design homework will all be part of your final grade.
 Non-effort in any of these will lead to a failing grade for the course.

+It will be something like this:

+- participation: 10%
+- practice homework on design and programming: 50%
+- project: 40%

 A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course's